CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - row-level locking or equivalent safe concurrency control on token and daily counter rows
 - duplicate guard key for short-window repeat requests
 - append-only usage log before/with quota mutation trace

+### RSK-12.
+Auto Replacement Confusion Risk

+Description:
+- users may not realize their account was replaced

+Mitigation:
+- clear notification message on replacement
+- optional future: replacement history view in WebApp
 ---

 # =========================================================